-- Write in short, punchy sentences – If you keep sentences short, people are more likely to remain engaged in your topic, and will remember content better.
+- – If you keep sentences short, people are more likely to remain engaged in your topic, and will remember content better.
 It also makes your blog post seem more personal.
 This goes back to writing to your friend.
 In a normal conversation with a friend, you probably don’t use long, extravagant sentences.
 To get an idea, go back and look at a few recent e-mails you’ve sent to friends.
 Chances are, you kept your sentences short and didn’t overthink them.

-- Include images/graphics – We live in a visual society.
+- – We live in a visual society.
 People get bored easily without simple, visual cues to keep them going.
 And often, a picture can say more than a thousand words.
 Therefore, use images to enhance your content and keep your readers engaged.

 Side note: If you use images in your post, be sure to include “alt text” that contains a keyword relevant to your post.

 - – Most blogging platforms allow you to tag each post with relevant keywords.
 Not only can this help SEO, it allows readers to see other posts you’ve written that are related to your new article.
 If you’ve kept visitors engaged with great content throughout your post, they’ll likely want to learn more by reading another related article.
 All the while, you are gaining their trust!